 The Huawei P40 was unveiled in March 2020, and then it was released in a variety of countries around the world in April.
 The phone is currently available in the UK, other parts of Europe, Australia, and the Middle East.

 In the UK, its launch price was £699 while in Australia it costs AU$1,099 (around $900).
-That’s more affordable than both the Huawei P40 Pro and Huawei P40 Pro Plus that were announced at the same time.
+That’s more affordable than both the Huawei P40 Pro and Huawei P40 Pro Plus that were announced at the same time, as well as the Mate 40 Pro launched later in 2020.

 There are higher storage variants in some regions, but that price above is for the 8GB of RAM and 128GB of storage variant, which is the most common in both the UK and Australia.